 Category matters: in handbags, brands are tightening rules around how their icons move in resale; in watches, the emphasis shifts to formal certification and after-sales control.
 Three snapshots illustrate the split – Chanel’s rule-setting, Hermès’ counterfeit-first posture, and Rolex’s certified-pre-owned model.

-Chanel’s rule-setting: Long active in resale-adjacent disputes, Chanel has signaled that it intends to define acceptable secondary-market contours for goods bearing its trademarks.
-Its global litigation – targeting not only counterfeits but also unauthorized authentication claims, allegedly misleading marketing, and uses of Chanel IP that imply affiliation – does more than address infringement; it sets norms.
-The message to platforms and unaffiliated sellers is clear: you may sell lawfully acquired goods, but you may not co-opt Chanel’s indicia of quality control or blur who stands behind authenticity.
+> Chanel’s rule-setting: Long active in resale-adjacent disputes, Chanel has signaled that it intends to define the rules of the secondary market for goods bearing its trademarks.
+Through global litigation, the house has targeted not only counterfeits, but also unauthorized authentication claims, allegedly misleading marketing, and uses of Chanel IP that imply affiliation.
+The message to platforms and independent sellers is direct: resale itself is lawful, but appropriating Chanel’s quality signals or blurring who stands behind authenticity is not.

 At the same time, Chanel is policing the conditions of third-party sales as a brand-protection layer.
 In pleadings and demand letters, the house argues that certain secondary-market handling creates “material differences” that confuse consumers – think refurbished items with non-OEM parts, removed or replaced serials, altered hardware, or “spa” treatments outside Chanel’s network – and even presentation issues (non-authentic packaging, missing dust bags, inconsistent grading, or photography and display that overstate condition).

-Hermès’ narrower posture: Hermès’ resale qualms are narrower, with the company appearing to be less preoccupied with recommerce than with other brand risks.
+> Hermès’ narrower posture: Where Chanel seeks to shape resale behavior, Hermès has chosen restraint.
+Hermès’ resale qualms are narrower, with the company appearing to be less preoccupied with recommerce than with other brand risks.
 In fact, Hermès’ public comments suggest that it is primarily concerned with the flipping of brand-new bags.
 On a Q2 2025 earnings call, in August CEO Axel Dumas noted that “false customers” sometimes buy its hard-to-get bags purely to resell them, “preventing us from serving our real customers.”
 In other words, the immediate secondary-market threat is new-bag arbitrage, not the existence of a functioning pre-owned ecosystem that can actually validate desirability by demonstrating robust residual values.

 Sources for TFL – and the company’s legal actions to date – indicate that its internal priority stack places anti-counterfeiting well above policing legitimate secondary listings.
 The logic tracks: counterfeits erode trademark distinctiveness, undermine quality assurances, and crucially confuse consumers from a provenance point of view in ways that can damage the brand’s hard-won aura of quality and scarcity.